arkilis/react-AppStore-Button/README.md

 ```

 ## Suppport & Feedback
-If you have any suggestion on this, any `Pull request` is welcome.
+If you have any suggestion on this, any `Pull request` is welcome, raise an issue on github https://github.com/arkilis/react-AppStore-Button

 My email address: arkilis@gmail.com.